MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineApplicationInstance.md

 Updates an application instance in Azure Active Directory.

 **Note**: The use of this cmdlet for assigning phone numbers will be deprecated.
-Use the new [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) cmdlet instead.
-The cmdlet Set-CsPhoneNumberAssignment is currently not supported for customers/tenants that are or have been enabled for Regionally Hosted Meetings for
-Skype for Business Online.
+Use the new [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) and [Remove-CsPhoneNumberAssignment](/powershell/module/teams/remove-csphonenumberassignment) cmdlets instead.
+The new cmdlets are currently not supported for customers/tenants that are or have been enabled for Regionally Hosted Meetings for Skype for Business Online.
 These customers should continue to use Set-CsOnlineApplicationInstance.

 ## SYNTAX